Have you been charged with XPCA or XPCD whilst in control of a Motor Vehicle.

 A “prescribed illicit drug” includes methylamphetamine (ice or speed), MDMA, and THC in any concentration (see s 3(1)).
 Unlike alcohol, any trace of a prescribed illicit drug found in an blood sample contravenes the law.

-- a concentration of alcohol present in the blood of that person of 0·05 grams per 100 millilitres of blood unless zero is required as per section 52 of the RSA.
+- A concentration of alcohol present in the blood of that person of 0·05 grams per 100 millilitres of blood unless zero is required as per section 52 of the RSA.

 Under section 55 of the RSA the police can request a person submit to the collection of a blood sample for analysis if it appears that the person is unable to furnish the required sample of breath on medical grounds or due to a physical disability or if the instrument used to analyse breath is incapable of measuring the concentration of alcohol present for any reason.